-Negotiable securities consist of government stock, treasury bills, debentures and promissory notes.
+Negotiable securities consist of Government stock, treasury bills and promissory notes.

-Government stock has been designated as available-for-sale.
-These assets are measured at fair value at each reporting date, with the resultant gains or losses being recognised in other comprehensive income until the financial asset is sold, otherwise disposed of, or found to be impaired.
-At that time, the cumulative gains or losses previously recognised in other comprehensive income are included in profit and loss.
+Government stock acquired prior to 31 December 2014 has been designated as available-for-sale.
+These assets are measured at fair value at each reporting date, with the resultant gains or losses being recognised in other comprehensive income until sold or, otherwise disposed of.
+At that time, the cumulative gains or losses previously recognised in other comprehensive income are included in profit or loss.